 3. Work out

 It’s easy to feel sluggish and stuck right now.
 I hear my patient’s complaints about being too tired and unmotivated to exercise.
 Unfortunately, energy gets stuck easily in the body when we don’t make time to move and shake it.
 Get stuck enough and you’ll feel tired too.
 It’s a negative feedback loop.
 The best thing you can do is force yourself to get to that yoga class you’ve been neglecting or back on the treadmill/spin bike/elliptical and move your energy.
 Wouldn’t that exercise high feel great right now?

 4. Laugh out loud

-Laughter is a an excellent mood lifter and stress reliever.
+Laughter is an excellent mood lifter and a stress reliever.
 Gelotology, or the scientific study of how laughter affects the brain, has through decades of research shown how laughter can stimulate the brain’s regulation of stress, mood, blood pressure, and immunity.
 Laughter is good medicine so find something that tickles your humor!